abrightmoore/UniversalNBT/README.md

 # Why UniversalNBT (UNBT)?

 UNBT is a convenience API to simplify working between different versions of the Minecraft game.
+It is designed with collaboration and community contribution as goals, structuring the code in a modular way so that people can add mapping modules incrementally over time as the need arises.

 # A common use case